Paul Nicklen, wildlife photographer-protector-preserver

 You don’t have to take my word for it.
 Read about his copious honours (multiple World Press awards; First Prize at the 2010 American Photo Images of the Year; Up Here Magazine’s 2010 Northerner of the Year; 2008 Shell Wildlife Photographer of the Year; 2000/2001 BBC Wildlife Magazine Photographer of the Year) and publications (National Geographic – see his outstanding 2010 cover story on the Spirit Bear; Canadian Geographic; Rolling Stone Magazine; BBC Wildlife Magazine; TIME Magazine; Maclean’s; National Wildlife Magazine), or have a look at his books, Seasons of the Arctic and Polar Obsession.
 Listen to one of his talks and let him tell you about his incredible experiences: TED 2011: The Rediscovery of Wonder; Annenberg Space for Photography.

 Information about Paul’s life and accomplishments abounds.
 That’s one reason I’m not going to chronicle it all here, in typical fashion.
-They say a picture is worth a thousand words, and I wholeheartedly agree.
-But given that assembling a photo essay of Paul’s life isn’t an option just now, I’ll try instead to put a picture into words.
+Another is that, as the saying goes, a picture is worth a thousand words.
+Given that assembling a photo essay of Paul’s life isn’t an option just now, I’ll try instead to put a picture into words.
 A few pictures, actually.

 Here are five images that come to mind after poring over the material available on this very unique Canadian, getting lost in his latest book, Polar Obsession, and chatting with him via phone from Nanoose Bay, British Columbia, as he gazed at sea lions and harbour seals and I got a glimpse into his extraordinary existence.